(minor updates since original post)

 The fact that these states were generally oppressive autocracies explains their totalitarian crimes but not their economic deficiencies.
 In addition, there are plausible theoretical explanations for economic failures in centrally planned socialism.
 One is the famous “calculation problem,” another is the reduction of individual incentives to work harder, another is Shleifer and Vishny (1991)’s argument that central planning creates opportunities and incentives for planners to artificially create shortages in order to collect bribes.

-The consensus against these models is shared not just by practically all economists, but also by historians and social scientists, and by policymakers across the world – including the Communist Party of China.
+The consensus against centrally planned economies is shared not just by practically all economists, but also by historians and social scientists, and by almost all policymakers worldwide – including the Communist Party of China.
 Of course the majority of modern socialists also disavow them, so they are unlikely to be repeated.
 That being said, it’s not straightforward to assume that they won’t be repeated.
 Many leaders of failed historical socialist movements and nations were avid scholars of Marxist theory, not making ignorant mistakes about its content.
 Socialist regimes also varied significantly in their ideologies, such as the various stages of Soviet doctrine, Maoism, Juche, and other systems, yet all ran into similar problems.
-Therefore, historical failures cannot be attributed to a simple and avoidable ideological error on the part of socialist leaders.
+Therefore, historical failures cannot be attributed to a simple and avoidable ideological error on the part of socialist leaders; there seems to have been a systematic trend for these projects to follow a similar path.
 Moreover, a small number of modern leftists do defend the track record of these regimes.
 This means there is a non-negligible chance of a repetition.

-Still, most socialists nowadays espouse alternative models.
+Still, alternative models espoused by most socialists nowadays are more likely.
 Some advocate ParEcon, an economically radical idea which is difficult to properly evaluate.
 However it is often criticized by leftists and gets little attention these days.
 Socialists usually support a more straightforward increase in public ownership and control of economic decisions, extending the ideas of modern regulatory and welfare states and workplace democracy while falling short of proper central planning.
 Probably the most notable proposal for this is Schweickart (2011).
 We have not seen any rigorous, holistic evaluation of such schemes, and such an evaluation may simply be impossible until they are tried.
 But we can look specifically at the major components of these visions, which have been studied in isolation.